A “review panel” was recently held to consider Diana Nyad’s claimed Cuba to Florida to swim. (On Tuesday 10th September, 2013).

 Right up front I want you to know my opinions and you might as well have them raw.

-I had four main objections that had developed to Diana Nyad’s swims:
+I had four main objections that developed in response to Diana Nyad’s swims:

 - Deliberate misleading of the public and supporters by not publishing any rules or guidelines before any of the swims.